-Even if you’re doing your best to manage your money, paying off high-interest debt every month can make it hard to reach your financial goals.
-It’s a situation faced by millions of Americans as their debt continues to grow.
+Even if you’re working hard to manage your money correctly, paying off high-interest debt every month can make it hard to reach your financial goals.
+No matter how much you owe, it can take months or even years to get out of debt.

 What is debt consolidation?

-Debt consolidation is when you merge multiple debts into a single debt.
+Debt consolidation is the process of merging multiple debts into a single debt.
 Instead of making separate payments to multiple credit card issuers or lenders each month, you roll them into one payment from a single lender, ideally at a lower interest rate.

 You can use debt consolidation to merge several types of debt, including: